ZakStar17/ash-examples/README.md

 Command buffers have the notion of being "reset", in which their state is set to `Initial`.
 This can be done while the command buffer is in any state that is not `Pending`.
 Command buffers can be reset individually if a specific flag is set during command pool creation, but more often all command buffers in a command pool will be reset at the same time as it is more optimal.

 Command buffers can also be "primary" or "secondary".
 Secondary command buffers can be recorded as standalone operations inside other primary or secondary command buffers, but can't be submitted.
 They are useful if you have a set commonly reused operations inside a primary command buffer that is frequently rerecorded.

 ## Buffers and Images

 You can use two primary objects that hold data which can be accessed by a device, these being images and buffers.
 Buffers are just an array of arbitrary data, while images are 1, 2 or 3 dimensional collections of pixels that have a specific format, memory layout and can consist of multiple layers.

 After a buffer or image is created, its memory should be allocated and bind separately.
 Memory allocation and management is a manual task in Vulkan but you can use additional libraries to the job for you, like the [AMD Vulkan Memory Allocator (VMA)](https://github.com/gwihlidal/vk-mem-rs).
-The primary rule is that you should use as few allocations as possible and try to suballocate as much as you can, unless the objects that you are suballocating have different memory requirements or the memory block hit some device limit.
+It is better to use as few allocations as possible and try to suballocate as much as you can, unless the objects that you are suballocating have different memory requirements or the memory block hit some device limit.
 This is primarily for performance reasons but also because some systems will have a relatively low device limit on the number of total allocations that you are allowed to perform.

 As this example only creates two objects (a buffer and an image) the memory allocation is quite simple, only needing one block for the image and one for the buffer.